amergenthale/myProject/notebook-log.md

 # Objective

-his notebook aims to investigate the evolutionary relationships among five *Kerstersia gyiorum* genome assemblies using two conserved genes (*rpsJ* and *rplC*).
+This notebook aims to investigate the evolutionary relationships among five *Kerstersia gyiorum* genome assemblies using two conserved genes (*rpsJ* and *rplC*).
 By analyzing multiple genes, this study provides a more robust assessment of phylogenetic patterns within the species.

 # Dataset Description